Let the train take the strain! All aboard to enjoy one of the best train journeys in Cornwall - The Scenic Tamar Valley Line.

-Calstock – The picturesque village of Calstock, or Kalstock in Cornish, is the first stop on this very special train Line and definitely worthy of a visit.
+Calstock – The picturesque village of Calstock is the first stop on this very special train Line and definitely worthy of a visit.

 Evidence of human settlement has been discovered at Calstock dating back to Roman times.
-Indeed, a Roman Fort was discovered near the Church back in 2008.
+A Roman Fort was discovered near the Church back in 2008.

 Admire the spectacular viaduct from below before rejoining the train to rumble across it.

 Across the bridge from Calstock, the train passes into Devon and onto the magical Bere Peninsula.
-Hop off the train here as well, and step back a generation or two to a slower pace of life.
-You might even see a kettle of Red Kite or a Heron fat with fish haul himself into flight!
+Hop off the train here and step back a generation or two to a slower pace of life.

 The Bere Peninsula supported a thriving silver and lead mining community for hundreds of years.
 The Tamar River would have been thick with boats transporting silver, timber and oak-bark.

-The train offers a great vantage point from which to consume picture-postcard views of fields, trees, cottages, lanes and the River Tamar.
+The train offers a great vantage point with picture-postcard views of fields, trees, cottages, lanes and the River Tamar.